Pathways012/FPGA_Portfolio/beginner/LED_toggle/readme.md

 ## Design Architecture
 The design consists of a clocked D flip-flop driving a single LED output.
-The LED state toggles on each active clock edge.
+The LED state toggles on each falling edge of the switch.

 ![Block diagram of LED toggle D flip-flop design](img/block_diagram.PNG)